What is a Broadcast and Sound Engineering Technician?

 Sound engineering technicians operate machines and equipment that record, synchronize, mix, or reproduce music, voices, or sound effects in recording studios, sporting arenas, theatre productions, or movie and video productions.
 They record audio performances or events, and may combine tracks that were recorded separately to create a multi-layered final product.
 Sound engineering technicians operate transmitters to broadcast radio or television programs and use computers both to program the equipment, and to edit audio recordings.

 Would you make a good broadcast and sound engineering technician?
 Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!

 What is the workplace of a Broadcast and Sound Engineering Technician like?

-Broadcast and sound engineering technicians typically work indoors in radio, television, movie, or recording studios.
+A broadcast and sound engineering technician typically works indoors in radio, television, movie, or recording studios.
 However, some work outdoors in all types of conditions to broadcast news and other programs.
 Audio and video technicians also set up audiovisual systems in offices, schools, government agencies, hospitals, and homes.

 Broadcast technicians and sound engineering technicians are the behind-the-scenes workers who bring the entertainment world to life.
 A broadcast technician career and a sound engineering technician career includes assembling, operating and maintaining electrical equipment for televisions broadcasts, concerts, sound recordings and movies everywhere from offices to schools.

 Sound technicians are required to assemble, operate and maintain the technical equipment used to record, amplify, enhance, mix or reproduce sound.

 Information Security Director

 IT Security Consultant

 - Jobs for people who are interested in Information Technology